spockbots/city/docs-source/source/edu/lessons.rst

           Python and we encourace LEGO to improve their library with feedback from those having used Python on the EV3 extensively

+.. warning:: Although python could be used by beginning teams, we find that due to some current
+             limitations beginning teams should use the GUI and not python.

 Python Programming Templates and Activities
 -------------------------------------------